-Bacterial streak
+Bacterial Streak

-Early symptoms of bacterial streak include small, water soaked areas between leaf veins.
-These water-soaked areas become tan streaks within a few days.
-When the disease is severe, streaks may merge to form large, irregular areas of dead tissue.
-When dew is present, the bacteria causing this disease may ooze from the lesions and dry to form a clear, thin film.
-This film flakes easily and is visible when the leaf is viewed from different perspectives.
+Early symptoms of bacterial streak include small, water soaked areas between leaf veins. these water-soaked areas become tan streaks within a few days. when the disease is severe, streaks may merge to form large, irregular areas of dead tissue.
+When dew is present, the bacteria causing this desase may ooze from the lesions and dry to form a clear, thin flim.
+This film flakes easily and is visible when the leaf is viewed for different perspectives.